 It’s also worth considering what to do with your older artworks.
 When moving away from a traditional home, many homeowners question what they are to do with classic paintings and drawings framed within ornate frames.
 If you wish to incorporate these in your modern interior you can either hang them in a collection alongside contemporary pieces or reframe the works to give them a new lease on life.

 Choose modern furniture wisely

 Urban Rhythm's Nellie Sofa

 Some modern furniture pieces will work better in a transitional style home than others.
 Quality pieces with clean lines will work nicely alongside the more ornate traditional pieces.
 Our Nellie Sofa is the perfect example of this.

 Other things to consider when choosing modern furniture is the materiality.
 Modern pieces made from classic materials will connect to the heritage of your home.
-Marble topped coffee tables like the Como or Elle will add a sense of polish to any interior.
+Marble topped coffee tables like the Elle will add a sense of polish to any interior.
 Likewise, incorporating modern timber pieces such as our Vista Dining Table into your space creates the balance modern traditional pieces require.

 Furniture incorporating glass or metal can offer much needed visual relief when positioned in a room with older heavy timber or upholstered pieces too.
 This can instantly add a contemporary touch without needing to match with your traditional furniture.